GregoryAshton/emu_solver/README.md

 # Emu solver

-Emu solver is a pakcage to solve quantum systems numerically.
+Emu solver is a package to solve quantum systems numerically.